movestore/movestore.github.io/scheduled_runs.md

 # Scheduled Workflow Runs and E-mail Notification

 Each Workflow instance can be scheduled to run regularely in an automatic mode at a fixed interval.
-We presently support daily, weekly and monthly intervals.
+We presently support (X) daily, weekly and monthly intervals.
 Results (products) of the scheduled runs have to be accessed in the MoveApps output overview, can be sent as E-mail attachments or can be accessed via secure Application Programming Interfaces (APIs), providing http links.
-In the description field of your Workflow instance view an indication of the next scheduled run is provided.
+In the description field of your Workflow instance view an indication of the time of the next scheduled run is provided.

 ![](../files/Schedule_WFI.png)